PatternsUpdated April 27, 2026

 Tip: destructive actions should open a confirmation Dialog.

-• Dialog / Sheet includes a Title (visible or VisuallyHidden)
+• Dialog / Sheet has a visible or accessible title

 <Dialog>